-As indicated by the data, Rocketship campuses have had only two minor incidents that were the subject of reporting.
+As indicated by the data, Rocketship campuses have had only one minor incident that was the subject of reporting.
 Rocketship's investments in positive behavioral supports and social emotional learning foster a positive environment for students, staff and the community.
 Rocketship's focus on safety and security of our facilities continues to minimize school crime.

-Policy Appendix
+Policy Appendix - All Regions